aishwinj04/Quotes-Web-App/README.md

 # Quotes Web App

-A React application that displays a random quote from an API and allows users to save their favourite quotes.
 ![Mockup](quotes-app/Mockup.png)
+InspireMe is a React app that fetches random quotes from an API and lets users save their favourites with a single click, providing an easy way to discover and curate inspiring quotes.

 ## Features